 Clarification of the definition of 'subsumption'.

-snomed Ct open issues
+SNOMED CT open issues

 This section identifies areas of SNOMED CT that need to be resolved so as to be consistent with the recommendations in this guide.

-Relating to section 3.1.2.1 Acceptable patterns for Observation code/value:

-In the January 2007 release of SNOMED CT [ <<15220000 | laboratory test ], are not subsumed by [ <<386053000 | evaluation procedure ].
-However, many of them should be, so that they fall under the guidance of PATTERN ONE.

-Relating to sections 2.2.2.2.4 and 5.3: Integration of [ << 272379006 | event (event) ] Concepts:
+Relating to sections 2.2.2.2.4 and 5.3: Integration of [ << 272379006 | event | ] Concepts:

 Three sub-issues are identified.

-Clarity around the intensional/extensional definition of [ << 272379006 | event ];
+Clarity around the intensional/extensional definition of [ << 272379006 | event |];

-The appropriateness of referencing [ << 272379006 | event ] as part of vocabulary specifications;
+The appropriateness of referencing [ << 272379006 | event |] as part of vocabulary specifications;

-A need for integration of [ << 272379006 | event ] into the SNOMED CT Concept Model - notably with reference to the Context Model.
+A need for integration of [ << 272379006 | event |] into the SNOMED CT Concept Model - notably with reference to the Context Model.

 Taking each of these issues in turn:

-Clarity around the intensional/extensional definition of [ << 272379006 | event ].
+Clarity around the intensional/extensional definition of [ << 272379006 | event |].
 The current definition offered in SNOMED CT documentation is '...concepts that represent occurrences (excluding procedures and interventions).'
-The illustrative examples offered are [ 111056004 | flood ], [ 409495001 | bioterrorist attack ] and [ 8766005 | earthquake ].
-Over progressive releases this class of SNOMED CT concepts includes an increasing number of 'clinical' concepts (in particular acquiring concepts that correspond to ICD9 Chapter E, however (a) a distinction between 'occurrent' findings and events is unclear (e.g. [ 1912002 | fall ] versus [ 298344006 | elderly fall ] and both [ 84757009 | epilepsy ] (the 'state') and [ 91175000 | seizure ] being 'findings').
+The illustrative examples offered are [ 111056004 | flood |], [ 409495001 | bioterrorist attack |] and [ 8766005 | earthquake |].
+Over progressive releases this class of SNOMED CT concepts includes an increasing number of 'clinical' concepts (in particular acquiring concepts that correspond to ICD9 Chapter E, however (a) a distinction between 'occurrent' findings and events is unclear (e.g. [ 1912002 | fall |] versus [ 298344006 | elderly fall |] and both [ 84757009 | epilepsy |] (the 'state') and [ 91175000 | seizure |] being 'findings').

-The appropriateness of referencing [ << 272379006 | event ] Concepts as part of vocabulary specifications.
+The appropriateness of referencing [ << 272379006 | event |] Concepts as part of vocabulary specifications.
 In the universal specifications offered in section 5 Event accompanies findings in order to document various Observations - this satisfies the reasonable expectation to document, for example, that a 'fall' has been observed.
 However, one of the motivations for distinguishing 'events' from 'findings' was to prevent the use of certain event-type concepts in the creation of Observation-type record entries.
-It is therefore expected that, depending on the use case, [ 272379006 | event ] may be constrained out of more precise specifications.
+It is therefore expected that, depending on the use case, [ 272379006 | event |] may be constrained out of more precise specifications.

-A need for integration of [ << 272379006 | event ] into the SNOMED CT Concept Model - notably with reference to the Context Model.
+A need for integration of [ << 272379006 | event |] into the SNOMED CT Concept Model - notably with reference to the Context Model.
 There is insufficient space to explore this topic in detail, but contributory points include:

-a) currently [ << 272379006 | event ] Concepts are not integrated into the SNOMED CT Context model.
+a) currently [ << 272379006 | event |] Concepts are not integrated into the SNOMED CT Context model.
 It is therefore not legal to 'negate' an Event, express uncertain Events or set Events as goals

 b) Ontologically it is unclear what the distinction (in SNOMED CT) is between events and findings - the distinction may, for example, be that Findings are 'occurrent states' and Events are 'occurrent state change triggers', but if this is the case then a more comprehensive revision of content is required